npow/ubottu/README.md

 tar zxvf blobs.tgz
 ```

+Note that this code has been heavily modified to support many different models. *To reproduce the numbers in the original paper, use the following incantations.*

 RNN:
 ```
 python rnn.py --encoder rnn --batch_size=512 --hidden_size=50 --optimizer adam --lr 0.001 --fine_tune_W=True --fine_tune_M=True --input_dir dataset_1MM